 “They are good, well-focused, and curious students,” Johnson said.
 “Their curiosity will lead them to success in engineering.
 So we want to make sure they know about it and prepare them for it. … We show students the really cool things you can do as an engineer, and it will encourage them to take the rigorous classes at school.”

-CSE Summer Camps Programs for middle and high school students.
+CSE Summer Camps Computer science and engineering programs for middle and high school students.

 Materials Camp Annual, one-week workshop for high school students to experience materials science & engineering.